Ayomide-ola/Ayomide_Portfolio-/README.md

 ***GitHub Link***: https://github.com/Ayomide-ola/Bussiness_Analysis/blob/main/Haulage_Aps_failure.ipynb

-***Project 2: Covid-19 survival optimization using Artificial intelegence***
+### Project 2: Covid-19 survival optimization using Artificial intelegence***

+***Description:***
-***Description:***I believe it is safe to say that Covid-19 was a reset for the world.
+I believe it is safe to say that Covid-19 was a reset for the world.
 It was a test that came in form of a pandemic to test our readiness for a medical disaster of such magnitude.
 The medical practitioners took a significant hit as the entire world turned to them to help us make meaning of a virus that is ravaging lives in record numbers within a short period.
 Many medical reviews ahs confirmed that the major challenge medical practitioners face is a lack of technical know-how on how to handle individual patient.
 While some patients survived with symptomatic-based therapy, some other patient needed aggressive life support to survive and unfortunately some patients just didn't have a chance to pull through.

-***Project Definition***
+***Prob Definition***
 This project aims to understand through analysis, the impact of comorbidities and other unique features on the survival or death of a sample of COVID-19 patients.
 I intend to build a robust Machine Learning model that helps to predict a patient’s survival.
 This project is a machien learning based project, its ultimate goal is to identify a pattern of survival and not survival patients and see the impact their comorbidities has on their outcome.
 This I believe if incorporated into medicine can save more lives as medical practitioners can decide on best medical approach for each patient.

 ***Objectives***